 Inflammation Demystified: Where Endurance Training and Autoimmunity Meet

-posted 11 months ago in TrainingThose of us with an autoimmune disorder, like Crohn’s disease, are in a constant state of managing inflammation and dealing with the systemic disruption and damage that can happen when inflammation gets out of control.
+posted about 1 year ago in TrainingThose of us with an autoimmune disorder, like Crohn’s disease, are in a constant state of managing inflammation and dealing with the systemic disruption and damage that can happen when inflammation gets out of control.
 Long cycles of endurance training can exacerbate inflammation, with symptoms and impact similar to what we see with autoimmunity, making continual training more difficult and increasing the likelihood of injury.

 Creating inflammation is one of my superpowers—when diagnosed with Crohn’s disease in 2012 the screen for inflammatory bowel disease (IBD) came back showing inflammation levels 100x over normal.
 It wasn’t until I combined a ketogenic diet with endurance training that my tests (hsCRP, ESD, and homocysteine levels) started coming back normal.
 Balancing inflammation while growing my strength and endurance with the chronic wildfire that went along with my Crohn’s became one of the primary ways I manage my overall health.